ariesduanmu/server_deploy/README.md

-# server_deploy
+# Sys Note

-Doc about how to deploy server
+Note about install tools in differnet systems